Endangered species are those species considered to be nearly extinct as per the IUCN.

 They usually end up creating stiff resources competition thus disrupting the ecosystem.
-Apart from competing for the resources, they also introduce diseases.
-The diseases end up killing the indigenous species that are not yet immune towards them.
+Apart from competing for resources, they also introduce diseases.
+The diseases end up killing the indigenous species that are not yet immune to them.

 Humans tend to over-hunt and over-harvest both flora and fauna.
-If their exploitation is not frequently check, they promote endangerment of species within a very short span of time.
+If their exploitation is not frequently checked, they promote endangerment of species within a very short period.

-The growing human population have been encroaching species’ land for settlement.
+The growing human population has been encroaching species’ land for settlement.
 They have also caused land fragmentation and occupy wildlife corridors.
 The encroached land is cleared hence losing the indigenous species.

 Loss of Genetic Variation

-This is the diversity found within species and is responsible of promoting environment adaptations within them.
+This is the diversity found within species and is responsible for promoting environment adaptations within them.
 Due to the small populations as a result of habitat loss, the genetic variation is smaller.
-Smaller population lead to inbreeding hence little genetic variation.
+Smaller populations lead to inbreeding hence little genetic variation.
 Loss of genetic variation can occur naturally or induced by human activity.

-Civilization led to urbanization that led to all kind of pollution towards endangered species.
-These pollution can easily wipe out species if their impact is negative towards the species.
+Civilization led to urbanization that led to all kinds of pollution towards endangered species.
+This pollution can easily wipe out species if their impact is negative towards the species.
 The species tend to adapt to their environment but it takes a while.
-This is why before a species is able to overcome a pollution, a number of them die in the process.
+This is why before a species can overcome pollution, a number of them die in the process.

-As the space become scarce, wildlife and human end up rubbing each others’ shoulders.
-The wildlife cause death and destruction to humans.
-In return they killed and injured.
+As the space becomes scarce, wildlife and human end up rubbing each others’ shoulders.
+Wildlife cause death and destruction to humans.
+In return, they killed and injured.